glennfawcett/cockroachdb_troubleshooting/issues/bulk_delete/bulk_delete_troubleshooting.md

 ```

 ## Conclusion
-Hopefully this was useful to give you some ideas on how to best `DELETE` data from CockroachDB.
+Hopefully this was useful to give you some ideas on how to best perform BULK DELETEs with CockroachDB.
 Depending on your scenario, there are multiple paths to `DELETE` data with minimual impact.